“The strongest predictor of both sustained implementation and sustained improved student outcomes was implementation of classroom PBIS systems.”

 - Teach, monitor, and reinforce expectations and rules that are aligned to the school-wide expectations

-- Actively engage students by providing culturally responsive instruction that includes high rates of opportunities to respond
+- Actively engage students by providing contextually relevant instruction that includes high rates of opportunities to respond

-- Use a continuum of culturally responsive strategies to acknowledge appropriate behavior
+- Use a continuum of contextually relevant strategies to acknowledge appropriate behavior

-- Use a continuum of culturally responsive strategies to respond to inappropriate behavior
+- Use a continuum of contextually relevant strategies to respond to inappropriate behavior

 The FLPBIS Project offers an online guide to support PBIS coaches in using a structured problem-solving process to help teachers improve their classroom PBIS systems.
 District-level training on the classroom guide is available through your FLPBIS Project contact.